Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined to score more than 60 points in three of 10 games this season.
+- Kentucky has combined with its opponents to score more than 60 points in three of 10 games this season.

-- The combined points per game average of the two teams, 50.3, is 9.7 points fewer than Saturday's over/under.
+- Saturday's over/under is 9.7 points higher than the combined 50.3 PPG average of the two teams.

-- These two squads surrender a combined 63 points per game, three more than this contest's over/under.
+- These two squads surrender a combined 63 points per game, 3.0 more than this contest's over/under.

-- Wildcats games have an average total of 51.7 points this season, 8.3 fewer than Saturday's over/under.
+- The Wildcats and their opponents score an average of 51.7 points per game, 8.3 fewer than Saturday's total.

-- In 2021, games involving the Aggies have averaged a total of 59.9 points, 0.1 fewer than this game's set over/under.
+- The 60 over/under in this game is 0.1 points higher than the 59.9 average total in Aggies games this season.

 Kentucky Stats and Trends

-- Kentucky is 2-1 against the spread and 2-1 overall when the team piles up more than 475.4 yards.
+- In games that Kentucky churns out over 475.4 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Wildcats have turned the ball over 17 times this season, one more turnover than the Aggies have forced (16).